Computer-Controlled Cutting

 1. Selecting a file from Library

-2. As a warm up and because we are near the Halloween I decided to cut something my kids could use
+2. As a warm-up and because we are near Halloween, I decided to cut something my kids could use.

 I chose the bat from the library.

-Once clicking twice the bat gets inserted in the middle of the work area.
+Bat Resizing Once clicking twice, the bat gets inserted in the middle of the work area.

-Then using ctrl+c Ctrl+v I copied and pasted the bat several times.
+Then using Ctrl+C and Ctrl+V, I copied and pasted the bat several times.

-With the selected drawings is possible to align the drawings uniformly.
+With the selected drawings, it is possible to align the drawings uniformly.

 I then selected the vinyl size.

-I then paste again some more bats and start setting up the job.
-This machine is capable of automatically set the thickness of the material but the option autoblade must be selected.
+I then pasted again some more bats and started setting up the job.
+This machine is capable of automatically setting the thickness of the material, but the option autoblade must be selected.

-I then align the vinyl.
-And lift the roll that drags the material.
+I then aligned the vinyl and lifted the roll that drags the material.

-Using the Screen I feed the material a little bit.
+Using the screen, I fed the material a little bit.

-At this point I could either connect an USB directly to the machine or use the USB.
+At this point, I could either connect a USB directly to the machine or use the USB.

-I press start and in minutes the bats are cut.
+I pressed start, and in minutes the bats are cut.

-For a project simple as that it is sufficient to just peal the adhesive out of the protective paper and stick it everywhere!
+For a project as simple as that, it is sufficient to just peel the adhesive out of the protective paper and stick it everywhere!